Here are AWS interview questions and answers for fresher as well as experienced candidates to get their dream job.

-1) Explain what is AWS?
+1) Explain what AWS is?

-AWS stands for Amazon Web Service; it is a collection of remote computing services also known as cloud computing platform.
+AWS stands for Amazon Web Service; it is a collection of remote computing services also known as a cloud computing platform.
 This new realm of cloud computing is also known as IaaS or Infrastructure as a Service.

 The key components of AWS are

 - Simple E-mail Service: It allows sending e-mail using RESTFUL API call or via regular SMTP